 Consider how to get the admissions team motivated about choosing you versus another candidate.
 Do you bring an unusual academic background, noteworthy distinction in your field or experience in a non-traditional industry?
 What unique perspectives, characteristics or stories can you weave into your narrative?
 It’s not just what you do, but who you are, and your ability to convey your uniqueness in a way that’s coherent and persuasive that set you apart.

-Before you sit down to write, consider seven essential tips gleaned from my colleagues at Fortuna Admissions.
+Before you sit down to write, consider these essential tips gleaned from my colleagues at Fortuna Admissions, part two in our Sector Savvy series on tips for overrepresented profiles.

 1. Avoid industry jargon.